 Building History

-The Depot Theater is located in the original El Vaquero Harvey House and Depot, a red brick building that was built in the Richardsonian Romanesque style in 1898 by the Atchison, Topeka and Santa Fe Railway.
-Occupying almost two blocks, the Depot originally included a train passenger depot and railroad offices, as well as a hotel and eating house run by Fred Harvey.
-But as railroad traffic declined with the rise of airlines and automobiles in the 20th century, many Harvey Houses were shuttered–including El Vaquero, which closed in 1948.
+The Depot Theater is located in the original Harvey House and Depot, a red brick building that was built in the Richardsonian Romanesque style in 1898 by the Atchison, Topeka and Santa Fe Railway.
+Occupying almost two blocks, the Depot originally included a train passenger depot and railroad offices, as well as a hotel and eating house (the El Vaquero) run by Fred Harvey.
+As railroad traffic declined with the rise of airlines and automobiles in the 20th century, many Harvey Houses were shuttered–including the El Vaquero eating house, which closed in 1948.
 While some spaces in the building continued to be used as railroad offices, others were boarded up with the original furnishings and fixtures left in place.